Ketel Marte Player Props: Diamondbacks vs. Giants

 Ketel Marte At The Plate

-- Among the qualifying hitters in MLB play, he ranks 12th in batting average, 15th in on-base percentage, and 11th in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 12th, his on-base percentage ranks 18th, and he is 12th in the league in slugging.

+- Marte will look to extend his four-game hitting streak.
+He's batting .300 in his last outings.

-- In 33.7% of his games this year, Marte has tallied at least one RBI.
-In 15 of those games (15.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.
+- Marte has an RBI in 34 of 99 games this year, with multiple RBI in 15 of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.